 – sprinkle immediately with a little kosher salt or fleur de sel

-* Though the dough tastes amazing right away, you need to refrigerate for at least 24 hours for the best flavor when you bake.
+* Though the dough tastes amazing RIGHT away, you need to refrigerate for at least 24 hours for the best flavor when you bake.
 Three days is best!
+Just trust me!!

-* If you bake and don’t eat, freeze immediately to keep fresh.
-These are amazing fresh out of the oven, but get stale very quickly.
+* If you bake all the cookies and don’t eat right away, freeze them immediately to keep fresh.
+These are amazing fresh out of the oven, but get stale VERY quickly.

 * Bittersweet chocolate chips are best with this in my opinion.
 The cookie is already sweet- it doesn’t need sugary sweet chocolate in there too.
 I love 60% Ghirardelli.